aene1/StringDatabase/README.md

 # Output files:

+* network_output-RAW.txt: raw data retrieved from STRING using the "network" method and the list of input receptor proteins

 * STRING_edge_list.txt: parsed list of new network outputs

 * STRING-PHK_edge_list.txt: combined list of network new network outputs with the PKH network connections that have been implemented in network overview